1969 in film

 The year 1969 in film involved some significant events, with Butch Cassidy and the Sundance Kid dominating the U.S. box office and becoming one of the highest-grossing films of all time and Midnight Cowboy, a film rated X, winning the Academy Award for Best Picture.

+United Artists would celebrate their 50th anniversary.

 Top-grossing films (U.S.)

 The top ten 1969 released films by box office gross in North America are as follows: